fmontes/fmontes-gatsby/content/blog/how-to-manage-angular-state-in-your-components/index.md

 **Properties:**

-`car`: To keep track of the cars parked in the "backend."
+`car`: To keep track of the cars parked in the "backend".

 ### Defining the state

-To define the state, let's see the application requirements:
+To define the state, let’s see the application requirements:

-1. Vehicles are added by license plate (a request to an API)
+1. User will add cars by license plate (a request to an API)
 2. You must indicate to the user the errors:
     - The vehicle plate does not exist in the API
     - The vehicle is already parked